GreptimeTeam/docs/docs/reference/sql/alter.md

 If `WITH` is not specified, `FULLTEXT` will use the default values.

-Currently, altering the fulltext index options of a column is supported under the following conditions:

-1. The column is of a string type.
+The column must be a string type to alter the fulltext index.

-2. Either the column has fulltext index and the `enable` option in the `ALTER` statement is `false`, or the column does not have fulltext index.
+When the fulltext index is already enabled on a column, you can disable it by setting `enable` to `false` but cannot change the `analyzer` or `case_sensitive` options.
+When the fulltext index is disabled, you can enable it by setting `enable` to `true` and specifying the `analyzer` and `case_sensitive` options.

 ### Rename table